cruncha-cruncha/zork1-compiler/PLANS.md

 # Map

-Underground should have three main areas: maze, treasure / puzzle, and monster.
-Monster can also show up in the treasure area, but is less likely to after initial two encounters.
-Have to go through the maze or monster area to get to the treasure.
-Maze rooms move around confusingly but predictably (based on the moon? player movement? idk).
+Underground should have three main areas: maze, treasure, and monster.
+Monster and cave-spiders can show up anywhere if the player isn't carrying light.

-- maze: 2 tunnels, 3 hollows, 1 gallery, 2 grottos;
 - treasure: 1 underground-lake, 2 passages, 1 cavern, 1 hall;
 - monster: 1 den, 4 caves, 2 passages, 1 cleft;